The United States of America is comprised of 50 states and a federal district.

 Margin calculations are based in US dollars.
-For example, if the current XXX/USD rate is 0.8900 and the leverage is 100:1, 890 USD is needed in available margin to be able to trade on standard lot of 100,000 XXX.
+For example, if the current XXX/USD rate is 0.8900 and the leverage is 100:1, 890 USD is needed in available margin to be able to trade on a standard lot of 100,000 XXX.

-However, the as the XXX/USD rate increases, a larger available margin in USD is required.
+However, as the XXX/USD rate increases, a larger available margin in USD is required.
 Conversely, the lower the XXX/USD rate is, the less required available margin is needed.

 USD Trading Tactics

-Now let’s put all these things we just learned and come up with some trade tactics for the USD.Looking at differences in U.S. economic developments and economic data from other major economic is a good way to start off trading the USD.
+Now let’s put all these things we just learned and come up with some trade tactics for the USD.Looking at differences in U.S. economic developments and economic data from other major economies is a good way to start off trading the USD.

 For example, a jump in the US retail sales and ugly results on UK’s employment situation report would give you a reason to sell the GBP/USD.